Robert Howard (triple jumper)

-Robert Howard (November 26, 1975 in Brooklyn, New York – August 14, 2004 in Little Rock, Arkansas) was an American world-class triple and long jumper and a nine-time NCAA collegiate champion.
+Robert R. Howard (November 26, 1975 – August 14, 2004) was an American triple and long jumper, a nine-time NCAA collegiate champion, and murderer.

-High school

-Howard graduated from Shea High School in Pawtucket, Rhode Island in 1994.
-His top triple jump while competing in the high school ranks was 51-5.75 (15.69m).
-He received the Tom Doherty Memorial Award as the state's male athlete of the year.

 Collegiate career

 In choosing a college, Howard elected to follow in the lengthy horizontal jumping tradition at the University of Arkansas, where he would follow in the footsteps of such luminary jumpers as Mike Conley, Sr., Edrick Floreal, Jérôme Romain, Brian Wellman and Erick Walder.

 Putting his own stamp on the track program, Howard won nine individual collegiate championships while jumping for Arkansas:

 During this time, the Razorback team, under the guidance of legendary coach John McDonnell, itself won seven of the eight available NCAA team titles, indoors and out.

 Howard competed at the 1997 World University Games, finishing third in the triple jump.
 In 1997, he was named Collegiate Athlete of the Year by Track and Field News magazine for winning all four jumps in the two NCAA championship competitions.

 All of Howard's personal records were set while he was a collegian:

-Howard graduated from the university in 1998 with a bachelor's degree in pre-medicine/microbiology.